IamSreeman/IamSreeman.github.io/_posts/2021-10-13-relativistic-quantum-mechanics-textbooks-review.md

 script:
   foot: bookmarklet.js
 ---
-In this post I will review some textbooks on relativistic quantum mechanics (RQM).
+In this post, I will review some textbooks on relativistic quantum mechanics (RQM).
 Most quantum field theory (QFT) books will discuss *some* RQM in the beginning and why it is not a correct theory and will move on to QFT.
 Here I will only review those which discuss RQM *somewhat* completely.<!--more--> RQM is a  one-particle theory.<br>
 [Best introductory books](#best-introductory-books)<br>
 [Best advanced books](#best-advanced-books)<br>
 ## Best introductory books